-(in millions) 2018 2017 Change Comprehensive income attributable to Johnson Controls \$ 1,689 \$ 1,710 -1%
+(in millions) 2019 2018 Change Comprehensive income attributable to Johnson Controls \$ 5,350 \$ 1,689

-The decrease in comprehensive income attributable to Johnson Controls was due to a decrease in other comprehensive income attributable to Johnson Controls (\$572 million) resulting primarily from unfavorable foreign currency translation adjustments, partially offset by higher net income attributable to Johnson Controls (\$551 million).
-These year-over-year unfavorable foreign currency translation adjustments were primarily driven by the weakening of the British pound and euro currencies against the U.S. dollar.
+The increase in comprehensive income attributable to Johnson Controls was due to higher net income attributable to Johnson Controls (\$3,512 million) and an increase in other comprehensive income attributable to Johnson Controls (\$149 million) resulting primarily from foreign currency translation adjustments.
+These year-over-year favorable foreign currency translation adjustments were primarily driven by the weakening of the euro and British pound currencies against the U.S. dollar in the prior year.